carlos-urena/figs-gen/README.md

 <h2>Figure 10</h2>

 The **normalized device coordinates** range from 0 to _nx_ y X, from 0 to _ny_ in Y, and from 0 to 1 in Z. The origin is in the lower left vertex of the visible cuboid's front face.
-Integers _nx_ and _ny_ are the numbers of pixels columns and row, respectivally, in the current viewport.
+Integers _nx_ and _ny_ are the numbers of pixels columns and rows, respectively, in the current viewport.

 <div align="center">